-The vacation schedule for all residents by contractual agreement calls for four weeks of vacation in each academic year.
+The vacation schedule for all residents by contractual agreement calls for 20 days (Stony Brook may differ) of vacation in each academic year.
 Three of those weeks should be considered personal vacation time and the fourth week should be used for conference and/or academic time.
 Vacation days in each year may be taken with appropriate notice.
 Certain stipulations must be respected:

 - 1. Vacations are permitted while on all rotations. - 2.
 Vacation weeks begin on Saturday morning with a return to work a week from Monday. - 3.
 One resident at NUMC (excluding the Burn Fellow) may be away at any given time.
 Vacation requests are granted on a first come first served basis. - 4.
 One vacation week per resident is preferred in any given three-month rotation as possible. - 5.
-No vacations are to be scheduled during the last 15 days of June or the month of July. - 6.
-All requests for vacation and/or academic leave are to be made in writing to Mrs. Jeannie Watson.
+No vacations are to be scheduled during the last 15 days of June or the month of July.
+Chief Residents will not be granted vacation during the first week of their NUMC or Stony Brook University rotations.

+- 6. All requests for vacation and/or academic leave are to be discussed with the chief resident and then made in writing to Ms. Jeanne Watson.
 It is the residents' responsibility to assure that she has received your request and acted on it, taking your name off the schedule for that given week. - 7.
 Each resident has the responsibility to sign out all patients and existing obligations to the covering resident prior to leaving on vacation. - 8.
 Board examinations and appropriate travel time are not considered vacation days although written request for the time away is mandatory. - 9.
-Unused vacation days from the first year are not accrued into the second or third year. - 10.
-Days taken because of limitations of working hours are not considered vacation days.

-- 11. Urgent or emergent days away should be taken to resolve personal issues of importance.
+Unused vacation days in any year do not accrued into the following year. - 10.
+Days taken because of limitations of working hours are not considered vacation days. - 11.
+Urgent or emergent days away should be taken to resolve personal issues of importance.
 Appropriate phone notification is requested. - 12.
 The termination date for senior residents will be announced at the beginning of the last rotation.

-There are three years of plastic and reconstructive surgical residency.
+There are three years (six years) of plastic and reconstructive surgical residency.
 The regulations above are in the best interest of the program allowing for organized continuity and an equal opportunity for all residents.